The Liberty Trail

 Liberty Trail History Makers

 The Revolutionary War was a war unlike any other — one of ideas and ideals, that shaped “the course of human events.
-Explore the history and personalities from this pivotal time in American history.Peter Salem, an emancipated Black man who fought as a minuteman, is credited with a significant role in the Battle of Bunker Hill and later served in multiple campaigns during the Revolutionary War.
+Explore the history and personalities from this pivotal time in American history.Colonel Tye, an escaped slave from New Jersey, became a feared Black Loyalist leader during the Revolutionary War.
+Leading the Black Brigade, he raided Patriot forces until a fatal wound in 1780.
+His legacy reflects the fight for freedom beyond American independence.